GovTech launches LLM for data-driven policymaking in Singapore public sector

 A key lesson he has picked up from the onboarding process is what he calls “creative tension.”

-Ministry of Health (MOH) is first agency to be onboarded to use GovTech's SENSE.
+Ministry of Health (MOH) is the first agency to be onboarded to use GovTech's SENSE.
 The team is hoping to achieve an "ecosystem effect" by targeting health and social service agencies next.
 Image: MOH

 “You have a party pushing for the product, and another who gatekeeps very strongly.
 The end solution is not so much a compromise, but the process helps the solution to be better,” he notes.